Alison Cantor’s ENACT Student Delegate Reflection

 I started out as a student taking an ENACT class called Advocacy for Policy Change at Brandeis University in spring 2021.
 Even while taking this class online during the COVID-19 pandemic, I appreciated the approach the class took toward teaching students about the legislative process of how bills turn into law.
 I found it interesting to research the issue of menstrual equity for the I AM Bill, as well as learning about the issues that other students from the class were researching for the bills they were advocating for that semester.
 This allowed me to see how policy is intertwined to other academic disciplines such as sociology, politics, public health etc.

 I knew I wanted to continue being part of the ENACT network after I finished taking the Advocacy for Policy Change class in spring 2021.
 I felt there would be value in taking a leadership role in the ENACT network.
 As a student, I thought that policy was a field I wanted to learn more about from other ENACT alumni and current students.

-While being an ENACT delegate, I was able to remotely visit ENACT college classes in states throughout the country.
-During these visits I was able to teach other students about the ENACT network alongside my co-delegate, Elaina Pevide and David Weinstein, the Assistant Director of ENACT.
-It was eye-opening to hear how the issues the bills in other states were related to and how they different based on the region and the politics in that area.
+As an ENACT delegate, I was able to remotely visit ENACT college classes in states throughout the country.
+During these visits, I was able to teach other students about the ENACT network alongside my co-delegate Elaina Pevide and David Weinstein, assistant director of ENACT.
+It was eye-opening to hear how the issues the bills in other states were related to and how they differed based on the region and the politics in that area.
 I also enjoyed being part of the ENACT Networking Nights where students would get to hear from ENACT alumni who are now working in the policy world and other career paths.